nandoflorestan/pluserable/README.rst

 logout and change password functionality. *pluserable* follows a policy of minimal interference, so your app can mostly keep its existing models.

+*pluserable* is highly configurable, you can make it do what you want.

-It is gradually being refactored to support other web frameworks.
+It is gradually being refactored to support other web frameworks, too.

 The documentation is at http://docs.nando.audio/pluserable/latest/